Wanli-HE/Plaspline/README.md

 ```
 > python Plaspline/bin/run_main.py downloading
 ```
-*** Notice: when downloading plasforest database, it requires input an e-mail address in your terminal, to get full database!!!!
+*** Notice: when downloading plasforest database, it requires input an e-mail address in your terminal, to get full database or input "no"!!!

 # Usage